 We can only talk about the policy to you or someone we are satisfied that you have authorised to talk to us, on your behalf, after we have carried out data security checks.

 When you contact us, personal information that you give us will be recorded and stored on our systems.
 All calls and web chats are recorded.
 This helps us improve our customer service, train our staff, respond to complaints and prevent fraud and other financial crime.

 All communications will be in English.
 You can get documents from us in writing, Braille, large print or audiotape by contacting us.

-If you buy a policy from us we’ll keep all personal information for 7 years after the policy ends to ensure we meet our statutory and regulatory obligations (e.g. as laid down by FCA, Money Laundering the HMRC, MIB and other regulatory bodies), and to allow us to manage complaints, claims and prevent fraud or financial crime.
+If you buy a policy from us, we will keep all personal information for seven years after the policy ends to ensure we meet our statutory and regulatory obligations (e.g. as laid down by FCA, Money Laundering regulations, the HMRC, MIB and other regulatory bodies), and to allow us to manage complaints, claims and prevent fraud or financial crime.

-From 7 years and up to 40 years after the policy ended we’ll keep the personal information we need for analysis purposes (eg risk and business modelling such as for pricing) and so that we can identify who and what was covered by the policy.
-Beyond 40 years we’ll keep information we need for longer term analysis (eg weather event modelling).
+From seven years and up to 40 years after the policy ended, we will keep the personal information we need for analysis purposes (e.g. risk and business modelling such as for pricing) and so that we can identify who and what was covered by the policy.
+Beyond 40 years, we will keep information we need for longer term analysis (e.g. weather event modelling).

-Where remediation work for a claim is backed by long-term guarantees (eg flood, subsidence claims) we’ll keep claim information for at least the period of the guarantee (up to 10 years).
-If you request a quote from us, we’ll keep your details for up to 3 years.
+Where remediation work for a claim is backed by long-term guarantees (e.g. flood, subsidence claims), we’ll keep claim information for at least the period of the guarantee (up to 10 years).

 If you have any questions or concerns about the way we process personal data please contact us at [email protected]